NT-me/Echecs/README.md

   -killing adv pieces

-    --put it in a List of dead Pieces
+    -put it in a List of dead Pieces

   -Ai.java class playing making good inputs